dwinney/LoopToolsButWorse/README.md

 ## LoopToolsButWorse

 The [LoopTools](https://feynarts.de/looptools/) package provides highly-optimized implementations of one-loop scalar and tensor integrals.
-Although written primarily in Fortran, an interface with C and C++ is provided through provided compilation scripts.
-Thesse scripts and makefiles involved tend to be highly opaque making linking a precompiled LoopTools libarary with an existing C++ projects a higly nontrivial task.
+Although written in Fortran, an interface with C/C++ and scripts to compile simple CXX projects is provided.
+These scripts are highly opaque and make incorporating LoopTools into an existing C++ nontrivial.

 This repository is a modified version of LoopTools-2.16 aimed at allowing LoopTools functions to be incorporated with other CMake projects as well as usable with ROOT's [cling](https://root.cern/cling/) interpreter.
 Necessary modifications to the makefiles mean some of the more advanced functionalities (e.g. MathLink) are not guarenteed to work as intended (hence *ButWorse*).

 ### Installation
 Default LoopTools installation produces a *static* Fortran (.a) library.
 This poses a problem when using the cling interpreter which currently can only load dynamic libraries.

-Installation for LoopToolsButWorse follows exactly as vanilla LoopTools:
+Installation follows exactly as vanilla LoopTools:
 ```bash
 ./configure
 make